nikJ13/python-sdk/README.md

 # Smartcar Python Backend SDK [![Build Status][ci-image]][ci-url] [![PyPI version][pypi-image]][pypi-url]

+Edit: We were planning to add a feature where, the vehicle locates the nearest petrol station so that petrol can be filled or tire pressure can be brought back to normal condition.
+We can do this using the code which is used to determine the location of the car(already given below).

 ## Overview

 The [Smartcar API](https://smartcar.com/docs) lets you read vehicle data (location, odometer) and send commands to vehicles (lock, unlock) to connected vehicles using HTTP requests.